oceansci/PyGCMFaces/README.md

 and readability should be a first priority to enable easy future modification of the library.
 The use of global variables to store state should be avoided and that information should instead be encapsulated in local objects (what if I want to work with more than one grid at once?).
+Code should be compatible with both Python 2 and Python 3; we want to be future-ready, but some systems we work on may not have a Python 3 distribution new enough to support all dependencies (ICES desktops do not have a Python 3 new enough to support NumPy).

 License
 =======